christianhent/skytraqvenus/README.md

 ##GPX files##

 The used GPX specification is version __1.1__.
 If needed, edit the `config.ini` file to change this preference for using version 1.0 of the specification.
 The names of the generated `.gpx` files are unique and based on timestamps.
-Output tested with follow sports trackers and gpx tools: endomondo.com - strava.com - [leaflet.gpx plugin](https://github.com/mpetazzoni/leaflet-gpx).
+Output tested with follow sports trackers and gpx tools: endomondo.com - strava.com - [leaflet.gpx plugin](https://github.com/mpetazzoni/leaflet-gpx) - [zatracks Joomla plugin](https://github.com/christianhent/plg_content_zatracks).